"Bringing sustainability and digitalisation together" - INSPIRE CONFERENCE 2020

 16:00 – 17:30

 Environmental policies have in the past years shifted from targeted policies towards integrated and systemic policy frameworks.
 Fundamental and sustainable transitions are needed to accomplish the goals behind these new frameworks.
-Already in 2015, EEA’s State of the Environment Report identified that ‘there is a gap between established monitoring, data and indicators and the knowledge required to support transitions’.
-These transitions are affecting many areas and entail ‘profound changes in dominant institutions, practices, technologies, policies, lifestyles and thinking’ over a long period of time.
+Since 2015 and prominently in 2020, EEA’s State of the Environment Report identified that ‘there is a gap between established monitoring, data and indicators and the knowledge required to support transitions’.
+These transitions are affecting many areas both nationally and internationally and entail ‘profound changes in dominant institutions, practices, technologies, policies, lifestyles and thinking’ over a long period of time.